The Sinking of the White Ship and How It Affected the English Succession

 © Unofficial Royalty 2015

-The White Ship sinking, Photo Credit – Wikipedia
+The White Ship sinking, Credit – Wikipedia

 November 25, 1120, was one of those days that changed the fate of British royal history.

 In 1120, the third of the Norman kings, King Henry I, had been on the English throne for twenty years.
 Still uneasy about the fate of the Norman dynasty his father William the Conqueror had started in 1066 with the defeat of the Anglo-Saxon King of England, Harold Godwinson, at the Battle of Hastings, King Henry I had made a strategic dynastic marriage in the year of his accession.
 His choice of a bride was Matilda of Scotland (originally known as Edith), the daughter of King Malcolm III of Scotland and Saint Margaret of Scotland.
-Margaret was born an Anglo-Saxon princess and through her, Matilda was the niece of Edgar the Ætheling, the great-granddaughter of Edmund Ironside and a descendant of Alfred the Great.
+Margaret was born an Anglo-Saxon princess and through her, Matilda was the niece of Edgar the Ætheling, the great-granddaughter of Edmund Ironside, and a descendant of Alfred the Great.
 The blood of the Anglo-Saxon kings would flow in the veins of Matilda’s children.
 By marrying Matilda of Scotland, King Henry I increased the legitimacy of the Norman dynasty.
-King Henry I and Matilda had two children who survived childhood: a daughter Matilda, sometimes called Maud, who was born in 1102 and a son William Ætheling, born in 1103.
+King Henry I and Matilda had two children who survived childhood: a daughter Matilda, sometimes called Maud, born in 1102 and a son William Ætheling, born in 1103.
 In Anglo-Saxon England, Ætheling was used to designate males of the royal dynasty who were eligible for the throne and by using Ætheling as part of his only son’s name, Henry made a further connection to the Anglo-Saxon kings.

-Because the Kings of England still held Normandy (in France) and were Dukes of Normandy, they were often in Normandy, and this was the case in November of 1120.
+Because the Kings of England still held Normandy (in France) and were Dukes of Normandy, they were often in Normandy, and this was the case in November 1120.
 After the successful military campaign in which King Henry I of England had defeated King Louis VI of France at the Battle of Brémule, the English were finally preparing to return to England.
 King Henry I was offered the White Ship for his return to England, but he had already made other arrangements.
 Instead, Henry suggested that his son William sail on the White Ship along with his retinue which included William’s half-brother Richard of Lincoln, his half-sister Matilda FitzRoy, Countess of Perch, Richard d’Avranches the 2nd Earl of Chester and many of the heirs of the great estates of England and Normandy.

 William Ætheling and his retinue boarded the ship in a festive mood and barrels of wine were brought on board to celebrate the return to England.
 Soon both passengers and crew were inebriated.
 By the time the ship was ready to set sail, there were about 300 people on board.
 William and his retinue ordered the captain of the White Ship to overtake the ship of King Henry I so that the White Ship would be the first ship to return to England.
 Unfortunately, the White Ship hit a submerged rock and capsized.
 William’s bodyguard quickly got the heir to the throne into the safety of a dinghy.